 If you have an interest in 20th- and 21st-century design, architecture, and craft, join the Design Council.
 This group supports the museum’s growing collection of decorative arts and design.
 Members meet bimonthly, September through May, for lectures, visits to private collections, and behind-the-scenes exhibition tours.
 The meetings are informal, conversation is always lively, and members have an opportunity to meet people who share similar interests.
 Design Council members actually help the museum's decorative arts collection to grow: The season culminates in May of each year with members voting on artworks to acquire for the MFAH.
 Since its founding in 1998, the Design Council has added 45 objects to the collection through the dues of its members.
 Programs include talks by internationally recognized designers and craftspeople, as well as visits to local workshops and showrooms.

 The Houston Antiques Dealers Association (HADA) Annual Lecture, established in 1982, is the oldest endowed lecture at the MFAH.
-Over the event's 30-year history, many distinguished scholars have lectured on the decorative arts, including speakers from institutions such as the Victoria & Albert Museum, the Getty Museum, and LACMA.
+For more than 30 years, distinguished scholars have lectured on the decorative arts, including speakers from institutions such as the Victoria & Albert Museum, the Getty Museum, and LACMA.
 HADA's mission is to encourage and promote the highest standards for antiques dealers and to educate the public about collecting antiques.
 Since 1964, HADA’s primary objective has been sponsoring a show that would bring quality dealers to Houston as a means to help support local charities.
 Each year a portion of the ticket sales is donated to support many of Houston’s worthiest causes, including the ongoing lecture series at the MFAH.